 MIFMA’s 2021 Advocacy Priorities were voted on by members at MIFMA’s Annual Meeting on Wednesday, March 3rd during the 2021 Michigan Farmers Market Conference.
 Top actionable priorities for 2021 are outlined below.

-- 1. Continue ensuring that the wireless equipment needed to accept SNAP is always available at no cost to farmers markets and direct marketing farmers.
-A significant barrier for farmers markets and direct marketing farmers (e.g. Farm Stands) accepting SNAP Bridge Cards is the cost of the equipment to process transactions.
-In 2018, the State of Michigan provided support in the form of a one-time budget line item and leveraged that funding to apply for additional federal funding to provide no-cost wireless equipment (Read more about this advocacy accomplishment here.)
+1. Wireless devices for Farmers Markets: A significant barrier for farmers markets and direct marketing farmers (e.g. Farm Stands) accepting SNAP Bridge Cards is the cost of the equipment to process transactions.
+In 2018, the State of Michigan provided support in the form of a one-time budget line item and leveraged that funding to apply for additional federal funding to provide no-cost wireless equipment.
 This is a temporary solution that will meet the need only until the funding runs out.
 There is still a need to secure permanent funding for equipment and associated monthly and transactional fees.
 The need has been even more prevalent as upcoming equipment changes will be needed due to changing technologies.
 MIFMA is requesting additional funding, as we anticipate the original funding will be exhausted during the 2021 season.

-2. WIC Acceptance at Farmers Markets (Child Nutrition Reauthorization): WIC Cash Value Benefits (CVB) that recipients receive each month to spend on fruits and vegetables can be spent at farmers markets and directly with farmers.
-WIC CVB is a year-round food assistance program that supports nutritionally vulnerable women, infants, and children.
-Participants use a WIC Bridge Card to buy specific products most important to their nutritional needs which can include a monthly allotment to purchase fruits and vegetables.
-Currently, due to federal regulations and available, affordable technology, this program is not allowed to be accepted at farmers markets when it is electronically processed.
-There is interest in Michigan and across the country to find solutions that allow relevant portions of the program to be accepted at farmers markets.
+2. WIC Acceptance at Farmers Markets (Child Nutrition Reauthorization): WIC Cash Value Benefits (CVB) are a year-round food assistance program that supports nutritionally vulnerable women, infants, and children.
+Participants use a WIC Bridge Card to buy specific products most important to their nutritional needs which can include a monthly allotment to purchase fruit and vegetables.
+Currently, due to federal regulations and available, affordable technology, this program can not be accepted at farmers markets when it is electronically processed.
+There is growing interest in Michigan and across the country to find solutions that allow relevant portions of the program to be accepted at farmers markets.